AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

  </tbody>
 </table>

 You can update the event information by entering new values to the desired field.
-For details about the individual fields, see [Create an event](#create).
+For details about the individual fields, see [Create an event](#create-an-event).

-#### Delete an event
+#### Delete an event {#delete-an-event}

 This action module deletes an event.